Pakistan bucks trend and resumes flights to virus-hit China

 Some 28,000 to 30,000 Pakistanis are living in China, and more than 500 nationals are believed to be in Wuhan, where the virus originated.

-"Flight operations with China have resumed," Zafar Mirza, a public health advisor to Prime Minister Imran Khan, told reporters Monday.
+"Flight operations with China have resumed," Zafar Mirza, a public health adviser to Prime Minister Imran Khan, told reporters Monday.

 "I personally received passengers from China this morning.
 I checked the whole system step by step and we have not seen any suspected patients that needed to be kept under observation," he added.